top of page

 For this section, it was crucial to spend time fully understanding the concepts and equations before starting practicing questions, because many equations from this section look very similar (absolute pressure vs gauge pressure etc.), so you need to be able to distinguish the different uses of them.

-Section 4: Optics and Waves
+Section 4: Electricity

 Section 5: Medical Physics